AmosFong1/BIOF501A/README.md

-# Nextflow workflow: Taxonomic Classification and Visualization of Short-Read Metagenomic Sequencing Data
+Taxonomic Classification and Visualization of Short-Read Metagenomic Sequencing Data
 ### By: Amos Fong - Scott Lab

 ***